A publication of the Archaeological Institute of America

 Looking at this simply as a movie, and this is purely personal reaction, some of the characters were well portrayed others not so well portrayed.
 Hektor and Andromache are okay; Helen gets better over the course of the film.
 Paris is acceptable.
 Priam (Peter O'Toole) looks a bit like a stunned mullet in some scenes.
 Brad Pitt seems to try very hard as Achilles.
 But his lines are sometimes not so good ("Let no man forget how menacing we are," he exclaims, in case the audience needs reminding) and maybe the role was beyond him, or at least the Achilles of Homer was beyond him.
 This movie is not great, which doesn't mean it might not make pots of money, but given $200 million to play with, the filmmaker could have come up with something better.
 Hopefully some people might actually be inspired to read the Iliad after seeing this.
 But the few that do will be far outnumbered by the millions who see this film and leave the theater thinking they have seen something that reflects the time and place and events that inspired Homer.
 Granted that a summer blockbuster is not the same as a documentary, this film could have been more accurate and truer to Homer without sacrificing mass appeal.

 HIstory Channel's "The True Story of Troy" will be broadcast on Sunday, May 16 at 8:00 p.m.
 It has some very nice elements and a few misleading or otherwise not so good ones.
 They did talk to the right people.
 There are nice sections on current work at Troy featuring excavation director Manfred Korfmann and his colleagues in field at the site, and discussion about who found the site with Susan Allen, champion of its true discoverer, Frank Calvert, over Heinrich Schliemann.
 Others who appear include Getzel Cohen of the University of Cincinnati, who gives lots of background information, and classicist Robert Garland who is filmed by a campfire on a beach.
 Highlights include the work at Troy, early film of oral poets in the Balkans, discussion of human sacrifice in the Late Bronze Age, and Garland's fireside chat about the Iliad.
 A U.S. Army general, who specializes in the study of ancient warfare, comments on the Homeric code of honor.
 Less satisfactory is the hamfisted and oversimplified comparison of the Trojan War with Iraq.
 There's also some problems with props: the so-called mask of Agamemnon and inlaid daggers from Mycenae are centuries too early for the Trojan War, but appear over and over.
 There are some ancient and historical images of the war--vase paintings, mosaics, and such--but the documentary relies too much on costumed actors.
 Some are re-enacted scenes (the sacrifice of Iphigenia, with an inlaid dagger; Schliemann adorning his wife with the Trojan gold jewelry).
 Then there are mood bits (lots of red-lighted battle scenes, one overly used of some guy twirling a couple of swords as he spins around) that are over the top.
 The re-enactments can be annoying beyond overuse.
 For example, University of Cincinnati scholars Sharon Stocker and Jack Davis are shown at the Mycenaean palace site of Pylos discussing evidence for a bull sacrifice and feast.
 Unfortunately the scene dissolves to a re-creation that's pretty much a toga party.
-But there's good stuff here--listen to what the various archaeologists have to say, and listen to Garland's thoughts about the
+But there's good stuff here--listen to what the various archaeologists have to say, and listen to Garland's thoughts about the (you'll get there what you won't get from the Troy film).

 National Geographic's Beyond the Movie: Troy, a DVD that came out in April, is available online through Amazon, Barnes and Noble, and the like ($24.98).
 It is a very slick production.
 The scholars involved include Jack Davis and C. Brian Rose of the University of Cincinnati (the latter co-directs the current excavations at Troy), and Eric Cline, a specialist in trade in the Late Bronze Age.
 Highlights include Rose explaining the archaeological evidence at Troy--two destruction levels in the Late Bronze Age, the second with arrowheads indicating it was caused by an attack rather than a fire or earthquake--and how that fits into what we know about the Late Bronze Age and what Homer describes.
 Cline makes the interesting suggestion that the Trojan Horse might have been a reference to an earthquake, since Poseidon--the sea god who is also known as "Earthshaker"--had the horse as his particular animal (like Athena and her owl).
 Also nice are clips from the 1930s excavation of the site.
 Not so nice are re-enactments, especially the duel between Achilles and Hektor wearing brightly polished armor as they hack at each other with shiny steel swords.
 The production ends with an unparalleled cloud of purple prose ("Everything Schliemann touched seemed to turn to gold, but everything this gold touched seemed to fall.")